joaopizani/avr-wavegen/avr-tone/README.md

 ### void playTone(uint16\_t f\_Hz, uint16\_t dur\_ms)
-This function receives as parameters the frequency (in Hertz) of the tone to be generated, and the duration of this tone.
+This function receives as parameters the frequency (in Hertz) of the tone to be generated, and the uration of this tone.
 IMPORTANT: This function is asynchronous, i.e, it **doesn't block while the tone is played**.
 The `playTone` function adds the requested tone to a *play queue* and returns immediately, leaving the AVR free to do other (parallel) processing.
 Because of some limitations of most AVR MCU's, the following restrictions apply when calling this function:

  * *f_Hz* better be bellow some 4000Hz.
 Otherwise, undefined behavior (with probably lots of aliasing) ensues.
 This is because tone generation, along with transmission and user-code timing requirements might just be too much for our poor AVR's to handle (too much instruction throughput) :(
  * *dur_ms* better be less then or equal to 6000 (6 seconds).
 I can't guarantee anything higher than that.

 Important remark